 My name is Craig Norris and I want to thank you for visiting Forseti Clinical Services.
-Let me tell you a bit about myself.
 I'm registered as a Clinical Social Worker (RCSW) with the British Columbia College of Social Workers (BCCSW).
 The RCSW designation is an advanced category of registration in BC that few social workers attain.
-An RCSW designation signifies that a social worker has proven an advanced level of understanding and practice in several domains including: Human development across a lifespan, assessment and diagnosis, and therapeutic interventions (counselling).
-An RCSW can independently use the DSM-5 to assess, diagnose, and treat emotional, behavioural, and mental disorders for the purpose of providing interventions to improve a client's functioning across a variety of domains.
+An RCSW designation signifies that a social worker has proven an advanced level of practice in domains including: Human development across a lifespan, assessment and diagnosis, and therapeutic interventions (counselling).
+An RCSW can independently use the DSM-5 to assess, diagnose, and treat emotional, behavioural, and mental disorders for the purpose of providing interventions to improve a client's functioning.
 Registration with the BCCSW protects the public by ensuring that social workers maintain standards of practice including minimum educational requirements and ongoing professional development.
 I am also a member of the British Columbia Association of Social Workers (BCASW) and am bound by a Code of Ethics that holds me accountable to values that are integral to social work practice.

 I believe strongly in community engagement and volunteerism.
 I currently sit on the Board of Directors of PLEA Community Services and am also a volunteer clinician with the Provincial Health Services Authority Disaster Psychosocial Service.
 Here are two links to training videos that I was interviewed for on the role of psychosocial support in Emergency Operation Centres after disasters.